 Besides providing relief to both individuals and businesses impacted by the pandemic, this step is designed to allow the IRS to focus its resources on processing backlogged tax returns and taxpayer correspondence to help return to normal operations for the 2023 filing season.

-The relief applies to the failure to file penalty.
-The penalty is typically assessed at a rate of 5% per month and up to 25% of the unpaid tax when a federal income tax return is filed late.
-This relief applies to forms in both the Form 1040 and 1120 series, as well as others listed in Notice 2022-36, posted today on IRS.gov.
+The relief, announced last month, applies to the failure-to-file penalty.
+The penalty is typically assessed at a rate of 5% per month, up to 25% of the unpaid tax, when a federal income tax return is filed late.
+This relief applies to forms in both the Form 1040 and 1120 series, as well as others listed in Notice 2022-36, posted on IRS.gov.

-To qualify for this relief, any eligible income tax return must be filed on or before Sept.
+For anyone who has gotten behind on their taxes during the pandemic, this is a great opportunity to get caught up.
+To qualify for relief, any eligible income tax return must be filed on or before Sept.
 30, 2022.

 This relief is limited to the penalties that the notice specifically states are eligible for relief.
-Other penalties, such as the failure to pay penalty, are not eligible.
-But for these ineligible penalties, taxpayers may use existing penalty relief procedures, such as applying for relief under the reasonable cause criteria or the First Time Abate program.
+For ineligible penalties, such as the failure-to-pay penalty, taxpayers may use existing penalty relief procedures, such as applying for relief under the reasonable cause criteria or the First-Time Abate program.
 Visit IRS.gov/penaltyrelief for details.

 This relief doesn’t apply to 2021 returns.
 Whether or not they have a tax-filing extension, the IRS urges everyone to file their 2021 return soon to avoid processing delays.
 For filing tips, visit IRS.gov.